 How to get it right

-The solution is to use correctly sized cable for the run length and the current being drawn.
-Shorter runs can use thinner cable.
-Longer runs, or higher current draws, need larger cable to keep voltage drop within acceptable limits.
+The solution is correctly sized cable for the run length and current draw: longer runs and higher current need thicker cable to keep voltage drop within limits.

-As a general guide, use at minimum 2.5mm2 cable for runs up to around 3 metres, 4mm2 for runs up to 5 metres, and 6mm2 for longer runs.
-These are starting points; always check the fridge manufacturer's recommendations and use a proper voltage drop calculation for the specific current and run length involved.
+As a general guide, use at minimum 2.5mm² for runs up to 3 metres, 4mm² up to 5 metres, and 6mm² beyond that.
+Always check the fridge manufacturer's recommendations, and if unsure, over rate rather than under rate the cable.

-Avoid running a compressor fridge from a cigarette lighter or 12v socket for extended use.
-These circuits are typically fused at 10 to 15 amps and the connectors are not designed for sustained high-current use.
-A direct connection to the leisure battery with correct cable and an appropriate fuse is the right approach.
+Avoid cigarette lighter or 12v sockets.
+They're usually fused at 10 to 15 amps and not built for sustained high-current use.
+Connect directly to the leisure battery with correct cable and an appropriate fuse.

 Comments